 Both cutting the facets of the diamond and the final polishing are included in the polishing process.
 For the faceting process, a diamond cutter creates each facet using a dop to hold the diamond at the correct angle, grinding the diamond against a blade while spinning it with diamond powder and lubrication like oil or lanolin.
 This process is repeated for each facet of the diamond.
-A polishing wheel and polishing pads are used to polish faceted diamonds and is a time consuming process.
+A polishing wheel and polishing pads are used to polish faceted diamonds and are a time-consuming process.
 This stage is for removing any coarse marks left from faceting the diamond and for ultra-fine polishing to bring out all the light-reflecting properties of the diamond.

 Is it Necessary to Spend More for an Excellent Polish Grade?

-The feature that most commonly affects the perfection of the diamond’s surface are microscopic polish lines, these blur the diamond’s surface.
+The feature that most commonly affects the perfection of the diamond’s surface is microscopic polish lines, this blur the diamond’s surface.
 These surface grain lines occur because of variations in hardness or grain of the facets.
 If these lines are very pronounced they will be able to be seen with the naked eye.
 Most often you will need a jeweler’s loupe to be able to view these lines.
 If your diamond has anything upwards of a “Good Polish” grade you will not see any of these marks with the naked eye, however lower polish grades lower the luster of the diamond.

 - Avoid Fair and Poor Polish Grades